-Monroeville Eagles win big in Week 1 home game over Crestline
+Monroeville Eagles win big in season opener

 Monroeville’s starters played most of the third quarter.
 With 9:41 on the clock, Horner ran it 43 yards to the end zone and made it 47-0.

-Crestline, which kept its starters on the field for the entire game, scored its first TD on Ty Clark’s 78-yard pass to Davon Triplett with slightly more than four minutes left in the third quarter.
+Crestline scored its first TD on Ty Clark’s 78-yard pass to Davon Triplett with slightly more than four minutes left in the third quarter.
 The failed extra point — the first of three for the Bulldogs — made it 47-6.

 The visitors scored twice within about five minutes in the final quarter, on runs of 24 and 50 yards respectively.